prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 If you still don't know what parts to get, take a look at one of our five <a href="#overview">budget gaming PC builds.</a>

+Also, it's important that you have great case fans to cool your gaming PC.
+Check out our guide on the [best case fans](/budget-pcs/case-fans/)!

 ## Custom Built or Prebuilt?

 There are many prebuilt gaming computers available on the market today.
 They advertise all the benefits of a gaming PC without any of the hassle.